Updated: Oct 17

 Grants should always be extra funding, not the only source of funding.
 In other words, if your program stops when the grant money runs out, that is not sustainable.

 This pyramid from Stacy LeBaron at Community Cats Podcast is a great visual.
 If your organization has a budget of $10,000 and spends all it on sanctuary, rescue & adoption and $0 on spay/neuter, that indicates that spay-neuter is not a priority for your organization.
 On the other hand, an organization that allocates a $3,000 (or more!) of a $10,000 budget, is a sustainable program.
-Grants would be and enhancement.
+Grants would be an extra boost.

 For Two Mauds, it's not a matter of a $5,000 annual budget vs. $50,000 annual budget, it's a matter of allocating resources and efforts on the most proactive ways to save animals - and that is spay/neuter!
 This is our funding niche.